 Iron: Body’s Oxygen Ferry

-Iron is an essential mineral that supports several critical life functions.
+Iron is an essential nutrient that supports several critical life functions.
 Every cell of our body contains iron.
 It enables the cells of our body to effectively utilize the oxygen we breathe in.
 It is an integral component of several proteins and enzymes.
-Thus iron plays an important role in regulating human metabolism.
-Read on to know about the various roles of iron in our body!
+Thus iron plays an important role in regulating human metabolism and iron foods are an important part of the diet.
+Read on to know more!

 In our body, about 70% of iron is found in haemoglobin and myoglobin.
 Haemoglobin is the primary transporter of oxygen from the lungs to the body’s tissues whereas myoglobin is present in muscle cells that make acceptance, storage, transportation, and release of oxygen possible in it.
 Also, about 5% of iron is present as components of various proteins and as necessary elements in enzymatic reactions.